JohnScolaro/personal-website/posts/components-of-a-market-making-bot.md

 ---
-title: "Data Flow through a Trading Bot"
+title: "Components of a Market Making Bot"
-description: "One way to compose a number of components to create a complex trading bot"
+description: "One way to compose a number of components to create a trading bot"
 date: "2026-03-02"
 tags: ["Trading", "Programming"]
 ---